linkerd/website/linkerd.io/content/2/tasks/install-helm.md

 {{< note >}}
 For Helm versions < v3, `--name` flag has to specifically be passed.
-In Helm v3, It has been depreciated, and is the first argument as specified above.
+In Helm v3, It has been deprecated, and is the first argument as specified above.
 {{< /note >}}